 2. The Texas Coffee School

 The Texas Coffee School offers barista training courses on just about anything.
-You can learn latte art, you can learn how to conduct a proper coffee tasting, and you can learn everything there is to know about pulling the perfect espresso shot and steaming perfectly aerated milk every time.
+You can learn latte art, you can learn how to conduct a proper coffee tasting.
+And you can learn everything there is to know about pulling the perfect espresso shot and steaming perfectly aerated milk every time.

 The two-day comprehensive barista training class features 14 hours of hands-on experience in preparing espresso drinks, maintaining bar equipment, and learning classic recipes.

 But this barista training school also offers courses for people with eyes on a bigger prize.
-You can take courses in coffee shop management, or a 3-day coffee business overview course.
+You can take courses in coffee shop management or a 3-day coffee business overview course.
 In these classes, you’ll learn how you can open a coffee shop of your own.
 It’s a feat that may seem insurmountable, but with their training and tips, you’ll see that owning your own coffee shop is completely attainable.

 You can register for all of these classes online, and select from any number of available dates.
-You can check out detailed curriculum for each course and pick the one that best matches your coffee training goals.
+You can check out the detailed curriculum for each course and pick the one that best matches your coffee training goals.

 3. The IBCA

 The International Coffee and Barista Academy offers a wide variety of barista training classes on anything from latte art to the perfect grind to coffee basics.
-You don’t need to be an expert or even an intermediate level barista to be able to make the most of their training sessions.
+You don’t need to be an expert or even an intermediate-level barista to be able to make the most of their training sessions.

 Barista schools are great places to sharpen your barista skills in pursuit of both personal and professional goals.
-Perhaps you want to learn how to open and manage your own coffee shop one day, or perhaps you just want to gain a better working knowledge of coffee brewing processes.
+Perhaps you want to learn how to open and manage your own coffee shop one day.
+Or perhaps you just want to gain a better working knowledge of coffee brewing processes.
 Whatever your goals, there are plenty of training programs like these listed here that can help you achieve them.